 The vast majority of credit cards — 89%, to be exact — will allow balance transfers, and around 41% of cards offer lower introductory interest rates to new cardholders.

 One thing to watch out for, however, is that balance transfers will almost always come with fees.
 Only about 9% of credit cards don’t charge a balance transfer fee, which means you could be stuck paying 3% to 5% of your total transferred balance as a fee for the service.
+So, if you’re considering a balance transfer as the solution to making your debt more manageable, just remember to factor in any balance transfer fees that may accompany the card you’re using.

 52% of People with More Than $6,000 in Credit Card Debt Have Consolidated